rebazp/TRAVELBLOG/README.md

 ### Project Goals

 The goal with this project is to share traveltips and memories through text and pictures.
+Engage with readers through creating blog posts and comments.
+Also give the ability for users to create their own categories.

 ### Agile Methodology